-- Distribute timely, reliable information
+- Distribute timely, reliable information.

-- Help control anxiety
+- Help manage anxiety

-- Suppress the spreading of rumors
+- Suppress the spreading of rumors.

 Let’s look at a real-life scenario.
 In 2018, Southwest Airlines flight 1380, a Boeing 737-700 en route from New York’s La Guardia Airport to Dallas Love Field, experienced an engine failure 20 minutes into the flight.
 Debris damaged the fuselage.
 It smashed a window, causing rapid depressurization of the cabin, and killing a passenger.